muinmomin/webhook-action/README.md

 # webhook-action

-Send a POST request to trigger any webhook
+GitHub Action that sends a POST request.
+Useful for triggering a webhook for CI/CD.

 ## Inputs